mapping immaterial values -or the ‘things held dear’- within the context of urban regeneration in Sheffield.

 Pollak Williamson, C. (2021).
 Things we hold dear.
 Airea: Arts and Interdisciplinary Research, (3), 5-16. https://doi.org/10.2218/airea.5616

-common-places was a participatory workshop that engaged the local community by inviting them to recognise the “things they hold dear” about the area in which they live or work.
-The premise was to identify forms of material and immaterial value that would reveal the “character” of a place and forms of use-value that are important to a local community.
+Common-Places was a participatory workshop that invited members of the local community to recognise the ‘things they hold dear’ about the area in which they live or work.
+The aim was to identify both material and immaterial forms of value that contribute to the ‘character’ of a place - foregrounding those use-values that matter most to the community.

-The intention was to develop a set of tools to highlight, map, commemorate and ultimately protect this intangible heritage in the context of urban regeneration in Sheffield.
-The project addresses some of the existing challenges of integrating “an expanded notion of heritage” in urban planning.
-That is, one that conveys the material legacy of the built environment alongside the intangible elements resulting from the interaction between people, places and things.
+The project sought to develop tools for mapping, commemorating, and ultimately protecting this intangible heritage within the context of urban regeneration in Sheffield.
+It addressed key challenges around incorporating an expanded notion of heritage into urban planning - one that encompasses not only the material legacy of the built environment but also the intangible, relational elements that emerge from the interactions between people, places, and things.